StephanieRct/AstroxImperiumEditor/README.md

 Using Unity 2019.3.0f6

-open the editor under the "Astro" menu.
+open the editor under the "Astrox" menu.

 Provided whitout any guarentee or anything.
 Use at your own risk.